wavesgroup/spectral-wave-models-review/slides/inside.md

 * Source functions are many, complex, and not well known
 * We don't yet fully understand how waves grow or dissipate
-* Expressing growth and dissipation in a phase-averaged, spectral form will inevitably require a parameterization
+* Expressing growth and dissipation in a phase-averaged, spectral form requires a parameterization, whether theoretical or empirical
 </section>